yangchi/LCPractice/README.md

 I think I just realized how easy it is to write in one-dimensional.. :)

+Update: And turned out my version of 1-D DP is wrong.
+I stick with 2-D for now.
+There is also a BFS solution that definitely deserves checking out.

 Jump Game I and II
 ----------------